 Planning a flight using the Flights form

-To start planning, enter a departure and destination (and alternate, if needed) then enter your desired route or choose one using the Route Advisor.
-The Route Advisor provides ATC-cleared routes (if available) as well as Airway routes.
+To start planning, enter a departure and destination (and alternate, if needed) then enter your desired route or choose one using Route Advisor.
+Route Advisor provides ATC-cleared routes (if available) as well as Preferred, TEC, and Airway routes.